javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 Usually, properties of an object or elements of an array or another data structure are considered reachable and kept in memory while that data structure is in memory.

-In a regular `Map`, it does not matter if we store an object as a key or as a value.It is kept in memory even if there are no more references to it.
+In a regular `Map`, it does not matter if we store an object as a key or as a value.
+It's kept in memory even if there are no more references to it.

 For instance:
 ```js